May Pang: "Lost Weekend"

 In June 1974, Lennon and Pang returned to live in Manhattan.
 Lennon stopped drinking and concentrated on recording.
 Lennon previously had cats while he lived at his Aunt Mimi's house in Liverpool; he and Pang adopted two cats that they named Major and Minor.
 In the early summer, Lennon was working on his Walls and Bridges album when the couple moved into a penthouse apartment at 434 East 52nd Street.
 On August 23, Lennon and Pang claimed to have seen a UFO from their terrace, which had a panoramic view of Queens.
 To gain access to the deck, Lennon and Pang had to climb out of their kitchen window.
 On the night in question, a naked Lennon excitedly called Pang to join him on the deck outside and they both watched a circular object silently floating less than 100 feet away.
 Lennon called Bob Gruen—Lennon's "official" photographer—and told him what had happened.
-Gruen suggested Lennon should call the police, but Lennon laughed it off, saying, "I’m not going to call up the newspaper and say, 'This is John Lennon and I saw a flying saucer last night.'"
-Gruen called the local police precinct which confirmed that three other people had reported a sighting, and the Daily News said that five people had reported a sighting in the same area of New York where Lennon and Pang lived.
-Lennon references the incident in the song, "Nobody Told Me".
+Gruen suggested Lennon should call the police, but Lennon laughed it off, saying, "I’m not going to call up the newspaper and say 'This is John Lennon and I saw a flying saucer last night.'"
+Gruen called the local police precinct which confirmed that three other people had reported a sighting, and the Daily News wrote that five people had reported a sighting in the same area of New York where Lennon and Pang lived.
+Lennon refers to the incident in the song "Nobody Told Me".

 Walls and Bridges rose to the top spot on the album charts.
-Lennon achieved his only number-one solo US single in his lifetime with "Whatever Gets You Thru the Night".
+Lennon achieved his only number-one solo US single in his lifetime with "Whatever Gets You thru the Night".
 Pang's is the voice whispering Lennon's name on "#9 Dream".
-Another song, "Surprise, Surprise (Sweet Bird of Paradox)", was written about her.
+"Surprise, Surprise (Sweet Bird of Paradox)" was written about her.
 Julian played drums on the album's last track, "Ya Ya".
 While recording Walls and Bridges, Al Coury, vice president of promotion for Capitol Records, got possession of the chaotic Spector session tapes and brought them to New York.
-Lennon would complete his oldies album, which would be called Rock 'n' Roll, with the same musicians he used on Walls and Bridges.
+Lennon completed his oldies album, which was titled Rock 'n' Roll, with the same musicians he used on Walls and Bridges.
 Pang received an RIAA gold record award for her work on Walls and Bridges and continued her work as production coordinator of Lennon's Rock 'n' Roll album, where she was credited as "Mother Superior".
 Pang also worked on albums by Nilsson, Starr, Elton John and David Bowie.